 Wedding ceremony sound done right at Bloom Meadows in Hancock, Mass.
 Here, speakers are placed 100 feet apart to envelop your guests in even sound, without compromising the wide shots your photographer will be after.
-The one closest to my table can be turned more toward the building so guests and the wedding party can hear the music as they make their way down, then back to center as the ceremony begins.
+They might be hard to recognize, but those slim white things on either side are actually speakers and they sound amazing!

 After the ceremony, cocktail hour is almost always held in this area at the back of the building.
 Another sound system is located under the overhang here offering cocktail music in the best way